Sunflower leaves can be tedious to identify in the seedling stage as they look similar to the leaves of Daisies and Zinnias.

 What is Eating My Sunflower Leaves?

 Sunflower leaves have that herbaceous bitter-sweet taste and are healthy to eat.
-Surprisingly, the pests also love the taste of leaves.

 The cut in the edges of leaves or unhealthy look of the leaves mainly occurs because cutworms feed on the Sunflower seedlings at night and hide in the soil during the daytime.